Having a plan for your retirement will help you keep doing what you love for as long as possible, whatever the future holds.

 6. My pension won’t be protected

 Pensions are protected in various ways to make sure you do not lose out.
-Find out how in this video.

-According to the FCA’s survey on the impact of Coronavirus, around half of the population have reviewed their pension pot in the last 12 months.
+According to the Financial Conduct Authority’s survey on the impact of Coronavirus, around half of the population have reviewed their pension pot in the last 12 months.
 An annual review of your retirement plans is a great habit to get in to.
 It doesn’t have to take long and if your circumstances haven’t changed, it may be that you don’t need to change anything.
 But reviewing your plans regularly helps you make sure you’re on track.
 You should also make sure that all of your personal details are up to date.

 You may receive an annual statement from your pension provider.
 This can be a useful place to start.